Branch Rickey: Pittsburgh Pirates (1951–1955)

 Health problems forced Rickey to retire in 1955.
-The Pirates were still mired in the NL basement; they would not have another winning record until 1958.
-However, with an average age of 25.5, they were the youngest outfit in the Senior Circuit in 1955.
-Five years later, Rickey's contributions would help lead to a World Series championship for Pittsburgh in 1960.
-Wrote author Andrew O'Toole in 2000, "The core of the 1960 championship team [notably Roberto Clemente, Dick Groat, Bill Mazeroski, Elroy Face and Vern Law, among others] was put together and nurtured by Rickey."
+The Pirates were still mired in the NL basement and did not have another winning record until 1958.

+But with an average age of 25.5, they were the youngest outfit in the Senior Circuit in 1955.

+Rickey's contributions helped lead to a World Series championship for Pittsburgh in 1960.

+In 2000, author Andrew O'Toole wrote, "The core of the 1960 championship team [notably Roberto Clemente, Dick Groat, Bill Mazeroski, Elroy Face, and Vern Law] was put together and nurtured by Rickey."

 Rickey fast-tracked youngsters like Law and Bob Friend, signed by his predecessor, Roy Hamey, to the majors.

-He recruited Groat off the Duke University campus, drafted Face and Clemente from Brooklyn's minor league system, and his scouts and minor league instructors found Mazeroski and developed him for MLB delivery in 1956.
-Pittsburgh's farm and scouting system would continue to be highly productive into the 1970s, especially in developing Latin American players signed by scout Howie Haak, one of the people whom Rickey had brought to the Pirates from the Dodgers.
+He recruited Groat from Duke University and drafted Face and Clemente from Brooklyn's minor-league system.

+His scouts and minor-league instructors found Mazeroski and developed him for MLB delivery in 1956.

+Pittsburgh's farm and scouting system remained highly productive into the 1970s, especially in developing Latin American players signed by scout Howie Haak, one of the people Rickey had brought to the Pirates from the Dodgers.